Bmuriiki/SQL/Notes.md

 - Use **CROSS JOIN** to generate all possible combinations.
 - Use **SELF JOIN** to query hierarchical relationships within the same table.

-Mastering SQL joins is fundamental for querying relational databases, as they enable you to combine data efficiently and answer complex business questions.